 - Community Care

-You can find vacancies through specialist and sector-specific recruitment agencies, for example Charity People.
+You can find vacancies through specialist and sector-specific recruitment agencies, such as Charity People.

-There is a list of specialist agencies on VolResource.
+A list of specialist agencies can be found on VolResource.

 For vacancies in other sectors, visit: